 Apply for admission to The University at Buffalo.
-Financial aid awards are only offered to students who have been admitted.
+Financial aid will only be offered to students who have been admitted.

-If you omitted your social security number (SSN) from your admissions application, please be aware this will delay the processing of your financial aid.
-In order for our office to identify you as an applicant we must match your financial aid record to your admissions record, which requires your SSN be added to your record.
+If you omitted your social security number (SSN) from your admissions application, your financial aid package may be delayed.
+In order for our office to identify you as an applicant we must match your financial aid record to your admissions record, which requires your SSN.

 To add or correct your SSN, submit the W-9S form (PDF).

-The FAFSA is available beginning on October 1 of the calendar prior to the start of the academic year and must be completed before your last day of enrollment in that academic year.
+The FAFSA is available beginning on October 1 of the calendar prior to the start of the academic year in which you will be enrolled and must be completed before your last day of enrollment in that academic year.